What to drink in the Galapagos Islands

-Consumed almost like water among the locals of Ecuador, Pilsener beer offers a sweet flavour profile that's perfect for optimum refreshment.
-Recognised as the national beer of Ecuador and made by Cervecería Nacional, this alcoholic drink is served cold making it perfect after spending time in the heat of the Galapagos Islands.
+Consumed almost like water among the locals of Ecuador, Pilsener beer offers a sweet flavor profile that's perfect for optimum refreshment.
+Recognized as the national beer of Ecuador and made by Cervecería Nacional, this alcoholic drink is served cold making it perfect after spending time in the heat of the Galapagos Islands.

 Heralding from the Andean region, canelazo is found all over the country and is made from boiled water, sugar cane alcohol, lemon or orange, sugar, and cinnamon (although recipes can differ slightly from place to place).
 The perfect drink to help warm you up if those cool Ecuadorian nights have you feeling a bit chilly, this fiesta drink combines the right amount of sweet and sour and will have you thinking about your second glass before you've even finished your first.

 This next drink is an acquired taste but when it's considered to be the national drink of Ecuador, you have to at least try it at some point throughout your holiday.
 Affectionately nicknamed firewater because of its propensity to leave a burning sensation behind as it makes its way down your throat, this drink will not only kick start a big night of fun but also give you a taste of what true locals drink at their own parties and family get-togethers.